 There are a number of reasons a financial institution may choose to use social media.
 Five common reasons include:

 - Communication.
 Social media is used to get information out to the public.
-Since so many individuals have social media accounts and use them daily, social media sites like Facebook, Twitter, and LinkedIn are a valuable and cost-effective way to distribute information.
+Since so many individuals have social media accounts and use them daily, posting on social media sites like Facebook, Twitter, LinkedIn, YouTube, and Instagram can be a valuable and cost-effective way to distribute information.